Crown-Commercial-Service/govuk-frontend-jinja/README.md

-GOV.UK Frontend Python Client
+GOV.UK Frontend Jinja Client
 =============================

-This Python package includes classes and modules to make it easier to use the [GOV.UK Frontend] in your Python web app.
+This Python package includes classes and modules to make it easier to use the [GOV.UK Frontend] in your Jinja-powered Python web app.

 ## Using with Flask